sunainamishra/microsoft-graph-docs/concepts/query-parameters.md

 Use the `$search` query parameter to restrict the results of a request to match a search criterion.

-> **Note:** A `$search` request returns up to 250 results.

 ### Using $search on message collections

 You can search messages based on a value in specific message properties.
 The results of the search are sorted by the date and time that the message was sent.
+A `$search` request returns up to 250 results.

 If you do a search on messages and specify only a value without specific message properties, the search is carried out on the default search properties of **from**, **subject**, and **body**.